 PhD theses supervised

 I am supervising PhD research on topics related to NLP topics, and on how to use NLP technologies in translation and interpreting.
 In NLP, I am particularly interested in topics related to evaluation in machine translation, sentiment analysis (defined in the broadest sense), information extraction, and coreference resolution.
+Recently, I started to work with my PhD students on the impact of automatic speech recognition on interpreters.
 If you are looking for a PhD on any of these topics, send me an email and we can have an informal chat.
 If you get in touch, it would be useful if you include in your email your CV and a short document describing the topic you would like to investigate.

 You can see PhD theses I am currently supervising or supervised in the past on this page.